BingoBois/DolphinNewsNode/README.md

 You will need various information and files, in order to access the project's various droplets etc.

-Please contact us in order to get access to the teams:
+Please contact us in order to get access to the team's:

 *   Kubernetes
 *   Droplets